Youth Care Worker

 Many Sask Polytech students benefit from transferring course credit.
 You may be eligible to transfer credit to Sask Polytech or to another college or university.

-Athabasca University 60 credit units may be granted toward Bachelor of Professional Arts-Human Services (BPA-HRSV)
+Athabasca University Graduates of this program may be granted 60 credit units toward Bachelor of Professional Arts-Human Services (BPA-HRSV).

-Lethbridge College May be eligible for block transfer, with a min GPA of 2.0, into the third year of the Bachelor of Applied Arts in Justice Studies.
+Lethbridge Polytechnic Graduates of this program may be eligible for block transfer, with a min GPA of 2.0, into the third year of the Bachelor of Applied Arts in Justice Studies.
 Students must complete Criminology-CJP 2278 prior to entering third year of the BAAJS program.

 Mental Health and Addictions Counselling